 Let’s get the answers!

-How Long Can The Average Person Live Without Water?
+How Long Can a Normal Person Live Without Water?

 The body uses water differently in different bodies due to varying activity levels.
 For example, if the person is on a mountain hike without water, he would survive for fewer days than someone like Andreas, who was stuck in a cell without significant physical activity.